Old Town Albuquerque: Mexican and American rule

-The plaza
+The Plaza

 Old Town Plaza dates to the original founding of the city in the early 1700s and remains the center of Old Town.
 It was originally larger than today, extending to the south and east, but was reduced to its present size by the late 1800s.
 In the 1850s, a 121 ft flagpole was erected in the center of the plaza by the U.S. Army.
 The adobe wall surrounding the plaza was replaced with a picket fence in 1881 and then a stone wall built by the Works Progress Administration in 1937.
 The WPA's walls and bandstand were unpopular and were removed just eleven years later through a grassroots effort organized by the Old Albuquerque Historical Society.
 The historical society also oversaw construction of a new bandstand, new landscaping, and installation of 16 wrought iron benches purchased from Chihuahua, Mexico.

 At the east end of the plaza is a display of two replica M1835 mountain howitzers.
-During the Civil War, retreating Confederate forces buried eight howitzers near the plaza in 1862 to prevent them from falling into Union hands.
+During the civil war, the guns originally belonged to the Union until the Confederacy captured the guns and used them against the Union.
+Retreating Confederate forces buried eight howitzers near the plaza in 1862 to prevent them from falling into Union hands.
 The guns were rediscovered in 1889 with the help of the former Confederate artillery commander, who still remembered their location.
 Two of the howitzers were put on display in the plaza but were later moved to the Albuquerque Museum of Art and History and replaced with replicas.
+Accompanying the guns is a plaque that is controversial for having pro-confederate sentiments, mentioning the name of a Confederate Major Trevanion Teel.
+The plaque was partially funded by his ancestors, however, Teel was a member of the Knights of the Golden Circle, a group like the Ku Klux Klan, that sought to conquer territory in Latin America with the purpose of establishing an empire based on slavery.
 At the west end of the plaza is a display of various flags which have flown over the city, including those of Spain, Mexico, and the United States.
 There was also a Confederate flag reflecting the brief occupation of the city by Confederate forces, but it was removed in 2015 amid the ongoing controversy surrounding such symbols.
+Two other plaques, both which have created controversy due to their historical flaws in the portrayal of events, that commemorated the Skirmish of Albuquerque and buried Confederate soldiers respectively were also removed at that time.
+At this time, the plaque that accompanies the howitzers remains intact.